vircadia/vircadia-docs-sphinx/docs/source/host/configure-settings/place-setting.rst

     :depth: 2

 -----------------------------
-Purchase a Place Name
+Get a Place Name
 -----------------------------

 Once acquired, a place name can be transferred freely between any of your domains.

-1. Go to https://dashboard.vircadia.com/places to purchase a place name.
+1. Go to https://dashboard.vircadia.com/places to get a place name.
 If you're not logged in, you will be prompted to do so.
 2. Click 'Create Place'.
 3. Type in your new Place Name.
 Place Names must be 4-64 characters in length.
 Letters, numbers and hyphens are allowed.
-You can use any place name that has not been already purchases; however, please note that Vircadia reserves the right to reject any registration we deem obscene, offensive, or a copyright violation, and refund the corresponding registration fees.
+You can use any place name that has not already been taken; however, please note that Vircadia reserves the right to reject any registration we deem obscene, offensive, or a copyright violation, and refund the corresponding registration fees.
 4. Click 'Create'.

 -----------------------------